 Just going back to earlier in your career, how did you start playing guitar?
 As a child?
 Or did you pick it up as.?

-I think I was around 12 or 13 years old when I was impressed by the bands that were happening at that time back in the mid 70’s like Black Sabbath, Thin Lizzy you know all the bands that were around that time even some glam bands like Sweet and Slade, Marc Bolan, Alice Cooper of course and all that.
-I got kind of influenced by them to pick up the guitar.
+I think I was around 12 or 13 years old when I was impressed by the bands that were happening at that time back in the mid 70’s like Black Sabbath, Thin Lizzy, you know all the bands that were around that time even some glam bands like Sweet and Slade, Marc Bolan, Alice Cooper of course and all that.
+I got influenced by them to pick up the guitar.
 I think I was about 12 or 13 years old you know when I first picked up the guitar.

 What was your first guitar?

 Acoustic, Some crap guitar and I can’t even remember the name.
 Then Ibanez and then moved on to Gibson, and you know.
 I think I was 14 years old when I got my first Gibson Guitar.

 Did you take lessons or are you self-taught?

 Yes, that’s why sometimes it doesn’t sound the way it should, no limits by theory! (laugh) But I’ve always been the kind of guy that I’m listening to a part where I’m supposed to play solo to and just constructing a song because I don’t know that much theory with scales and such, you know?
 I know the notes but scales and such, I just play what sounds right, and I don’t think about it that much.
 Make the guitar sing, and that’s pretty much it.